-Knuddels.de of Germany was held in a data breach that exposed 330,000 users’ email addresses in September 2018.
+Knuddels.de of Germany was a victim of a data breach that exposed 330,000 users’ email addresses in September 2018.
 Knuddels took steps to resolve the situation, setting good data breach management thresholds.
 These steps included informing its users of the breach, temporarily deactivating the affected accounts, reporting the breach to the data protection agency and ensuring the improvement of the security of its platform.

-In response, the LfDI penalised them with a fine of €20,000, which in face of the “exemplary cooperation” and transparency was a lighter punishment then it would have been otherwise.
+In response, the Federal Commissioner for Data Protection (BfDI) penalised them with a fine of €20,000, which in face of the “exemplary cooperation” and transparency was a lighter punishment than it would have been otherwise.

 The EDPB shared its preliminary report examining the initial implementation of the GDPR.
 The report concluded the fine revenue of the EU GDPR to be €55,955,871—but about 90 per cent of this revenue was derived from a single €50 million fine that Google received from CNIL, the French data protection agency.

-The Dutch framework (in Dutch) is a clear framework for the application of the EU GDPR and the future of it.
+The Dutch framework is a clear framework for the application of the EU GDPR and can help to future proof organisations.
 This is divided into four categories of violations.
 There is an actionable ‘’ default” fine for each category.